 When looking for the best cheap camera, it's important to consider your options and find a camera that fits your budget and preferences.
 If you want the latest camera technology and are willing to spend a little extra for a brand new model, some relatively cheap cameras will give you solid performance without breaking the bank.
-There's also a large used market, and many older models are still well worth considering.
-A lot of cheaper camera bodies will give you ample room to grow as a photographer and yield excellent results when paired with more expensive lenses.
+There's also a large used market for cameras, and many older models are still well worth considering.
+A lot of cheaper camera bodies will also give you ample room to grow as a photographer and yield excellent results when paired with more expensive lenses.

 Sep 03, 2021: No changes to product picks after verifying their accuracy and availability.

 Our recommendations above are what we think are currently the best cheap cameras for most people to buy, according to their needs.
-We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the US).
+We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

 If you would like to choose for yourself, here's the list of all our budget cameras.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.